wizardengineer/simplekernel/README.md

 <br>

 ## Interrupts
-*   <a name="apic_pic"> **APIC and PIC** </a> <br> I won't be explaining it as of yet...However do read the [Intel® 64 and IA-32 Architectures Software Developer’s Manual Volume 3A: System Programming Guide, Part 1; Chapter 10](https://www.intel.com/content/dam/www/public/us/en/documents/manuals/64-ia-32-architectures-software-developer-vol-3a-part-1-manual.pdf)
+*   <a name="apic_pic"> **APIC and PIC** </a> <br> Essentaily, these chips or Interrupt Controllers are within systems that helps make computers Interrupt driven.
+For every interrupt that get signals, the {A}PICs chips will in a orderly matter send those interrupts to the CPU.
+PIC has been replace with APIC.
+I won't be doing much explaining on these chips consider that it's more extensive than the mere explanation I've provided...However do read the computer Bible on APIC: [Intel® 64 and IA-32 Architectures Software Developer’s Manual Volume 3A: System Programming Guide, Part 1; Chapter 10](https://www.intel.com/content/dam/www/public/us/en/documents/manuals/64-ia-32-architectures-software-developer-vol-3a-part-1-manual.pdf) >=}

 <br>

 *   <a name="interrupts"> **What are Interrupts** </a> <br> You can think of Interrupts as being a signal or data that is being sent by a device such as Keyboard, Solid State Drive, Hard Driver, or Mouse and Software that tell's the CPU that an event happened and need to immediately stop what it's currently doing, to proceed to what sent it the interrupt.

     E.g. when you move/click a mouse, the mouse controller will send an interrupt to the Interrupt Controller for the CPU, the CPU attention will immediately go to the mouse interrupt and will proceed to execute a routine (mouse movement or clicking).
 After the mouse interrupt the CPU will continue doing whatever it was before the interrupt or go manage another interrupt if it has been signal to.

 ```